jakguru/vueprint/docs/getting-started/configuration.md

 | Key | Type | Description |
 | --- | --- | --- |
 | `colors` | [VuetifiableColors](/api/interfaces/jakguru_vueprint_services_vuetify.VuetifiableColors) | An object in `key`:`color` format which defines the colors which will be used by the Vuetify theme |

+## WebfontloaderPluginOptions Options

+See the [WebFontLoader Documentation](https://github.com/typekit/webfontloader) for more information